 We really have to watch our dogs around the oleander plants that thrive on the Texas coast.
 Every part of these flowering plants are toxic to dogs (and other animals).

 Yes, we’re back to this one because so many people just don’t realize how deadly the seeds of this plant are.
 Ingestion of just one seed can be fatal.
 All other portions of the sago are toxic to dogs as well.

 Tulips are toxic to dogs; in this case, the bulbs of this plant that are the troublemakers.
 Watch for oral and gastrointestinal irritation, nausea, cardiac impairment, and even convulsions if eaten.

-If you think your dog may have eaten one of these plants or another poisonous plant, call your veterinarian or call ASPCA’s 24-hour emergency pet poison hotline at 1-888-426-4435 (there is a consultation fee for callers).
+If you think your dog may have eaten one of these plants or another plant poisonous to dogs, call your veterinarian or call ASPCA’s 24-hour emergency pet poison hotline at 1-888-426-4435 (there is a consultation fee for callers).